This offer is no longer available on our site: Hilton Honors American Express Surpass® Card

 The Hilton Honors American Express Aspire Card offers 150,000 Hilton Honors bonus points after you spend $4,000 on purchases during the first three months after your account is approved.
 That’s more points than many travel cards offer from their sign-up bonuses.

 But the estimated value of the welcome bonus will bring you back down to earth.
-Because Hilton Honors points are worth relatively little, according to Credit Karma’s point valuations as of winter 2020, the estimated $555 welcome bonus is actually worth considerably less than bonuses offered by some other hotel credit cards.
+Because Hilton Honors points are worth relatively little, according to Credit Karma’s point valuations as of summer 2022, the estimated $720 welcome bonus is actually worth less than bonuses offered by some other hotel credit cards.

 3. Hilton is still generous with its points